ludicast/saki/README.markdown

         end
     end

+## Saki as your default integration testing library

+If you want to use Saki for generating integration tests for your scaffolding, simply add to your development.rb file

+    require "generators/saki/integration_generator"

+Then, provided that your integration library is set to :rspec, Saki will create integration tests for your scaffolding for complete test coverage.
+Note that these cases are left simple for now, but can be built up upon fedback.

 ## Why no specs/tests for Saki, oh test guy?

 They'll get there :).
 Saki is extracted from some spec helpers I used in moving from Cucumber to Steak.
 Once I realized they also work as helpers for vanilla RSpec acceptance testing I made them a separate gem.